HariomJangra/HariomJangra/README.md

 ## About Me

-> Passionate about AI — building models and turning them into real products.
+> Passionate about AI — building models and turning them into products.

 I love working with AI models like **LLMs**, **Diffusion Models**, and **World Models**.
 I also enjoy building applications and products that put these AI capabilities to use.